-Some types of specialised scans are only available in larger hospitals.
-So you might need to go to another hospital for your scan, which can increase the length of time you wait.
+Some types of specialised tests are only available in larger hospitals.
+So you might need to go to another hospital for your tests, which can increase the length of time you wait.

 Waiting for scan results

 Waiting for results can make you anxious.
 Ask your specialist to give you a rough idea of how long your test results are likely to take.
-You can ring their secretary if you have not heard anything after a couple of weeks.
+You can ring their secretary or your specialist nurse if you have not heard anything after a couple of weeks.

 Waiting for a diagnosis

 NHS England has introduced a new target called the Faster Diagnosis Standard (FDS).
 The target is that you should not wait more than 28 days from referral to finding out whether you have cancer or not.
-This is to make sure patients don't have to wait too long to find out their diagnosis.
+This is part of a wider NHS England plan to focus more on the speed that someone gets their results and diagnosis.